 In this episode of Inside the Strategy Room, we share an excerpt from a webcast session on COVID-19’s implications for business resilience.
 It was recorded at the 2020 Global Business Leaders Forum, which had been scheduled to take place in New York in early April but was instead held virtually.
 In a conversation with Sean Brown, director of communications for strategy and corporate finance, two McKinsey experts offer their perspectives on how businesses can develop strategies for responding to the pandemic crisis and preparing for the “next normal.”
 Mihir Mysore is a leader of McKinsey’s work on crisis response and recently coauthored “ Responding to coronavirus: The minimum viable nerve center.”
 Shubham Singhal is the global leader of the healthcare practice who co-wrote “ Beyond coronavirus: The path to the next normal.”
 This is an edited transcript.
-For more conversations on the strategy issues that matter, subscribe to the series on Apple Podcasts or Google Play.
+For more conversations on the strategy issues that matter, subscribe to the series on Apple Podcasts or Google Podcasts.

 Sean Brown: Mihir, why don’t you take us through what business leaders should be doing in the coming weeks.